aplteam/Tatin/docs/FirstStepsWithTatin.md

 Let's assume that you want to check whether `MarkAPL` suits your needs, in other words: you just want to check it out.

 That can be achieved with the `LoadPackage` user command.
-That loads the package into the workspace and leaves no trail in the file system if that can be avoided.
+It loads the package into the workspace and leaves no trail in the file system if that can be avoided.

 A> ### Leaving a trace on the file system
 A>